biodati/studio_help/docs/sections/knowledge/nanopub_statuses_and_what_they_mean.md

 processed by the BEL Pipeline into the EdgeStore.

 Admin users are allowed to change the status to ‘Rejected and Finalized’ nanopubs.
-Regular users may only be allowed to set the status of NanoPubs to ‘Draft, Review, Fix, and Approved.’
+Regular users may only be allowed to set the status of nanopubs to ‘Draft, Review, Fix, and Approved.’
 (This is a temporary solution until the full groups/permissions rollout.)